undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 In this blog post, I show you my adventure with open source.

 # Necessity is the mother of invention
-Hoping to land my first job in the oncoming summer, I have started modificating my [GitHub portfolio](https://github.com/undeMalum) to make it look more professional and appealing for possible employers.
+Hoping to land my first job in the oncoming summer, I have started modifying my [GitHub portfolio](https://github.com/undeMalum) to make it look more professional and appealing for possible employers.
 Apart from subtle changes such as referencing socials, I have extended my portfolio with [new projects](https://github.com/undeMalum/Taxonomy-game) and so-called [README files](https://github.com/undeMalum/Taxonomy-game/blob/main/README.md). (_On the whole, README file is a brief description of a project with installation and usage details_).
-However, while uploading [Taxonomy game](https://github.com/undeMalum/Taxonomy-game), I have encountered an iritating issue - [GitHub file size limit](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#file-size-limits).
+However, while uploading [Taxonomy game](https://github.com/undeMalum/Taxonomy-game), I have encountered an annoying issue - [GitHub file size limit](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#file-size-limits).

 This is because the size of game's database is three times above the threshold of GitHub file size rejection.
 I needed to figure out a way to overcome this problem since the game is useless without its database.
 Fortunately, I could take advantage of [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).